gurongzhang/DAT505-GitHub/Session3/README.md

 **************************

 ## S3-MyExamples-00-GUICubes: *Cubes(users can change their rotation on the UI)*
-#### For this exercise, I created 20 cubes who have different colors for each surface and change to random color everytime refresh the page.
-I also  added rotation controllers and color controller for users controlling the X,Y,Z rotation and the color of those cubes on the UI.
+#### For this exercise, I created 20 cubes who have *different colors for each surface and change to random color everytime refresh the page*.
+I also *added rotation controllers and color controller for users controlling the X,Y,Z rotation and the color of those cubes on the UI*.
 ![S3-MyExamples-00-GUICubes00](/Session3/(README)pictures/pic-3.png "S3-MyExamples-00-GUICubes00")
 ### Knowledge Points
   1. The basic code for setting the cube and the rotation controller is showed below: